ossf/tac/process/templates/WG_NAME_incubating_stage.md

 ## Working Group incubation application

+### List WG Chair(s) and or Vice Chair
+The WG must have a minimum of 1 Chair

+  * "name, affiliation, GitHUb ID"

 ### List of regular contributors
 The WG must have a minimum of 5 contributors from at least 3 different organizations attending regulary.